harshasrinivas/cli-github/README.md

 #Live Demo

-[**DEMO**](http://showterm.io/aaa79dee63aad0695e304#fast) : Display the list of a user's repositories from the username, along with the number of stargazers
+[**DEMO**](http://showterm.io/aaa79dee63aad0695e304#fast) : Display the list of a user's repositories from the username/URL, along with the number of stargazers

-[**DEMO**](http://showterm.io/5dc39b7fc3d7244577d2f#fast) : Display the list of a user's repositories from the profile URL, along with the number of stargazers

 [**DEMO**](http://showterm.io/99e16e6ae35727999eb23#fast) : Display all the folders and files within a repository recursively from the repository URL, along with their sizes